WeijiaZhang24/CausalMIL/README.md

 ### To reproduce the results in the paper:

-#### For MNIST, FashionMNIST, KuzushijiMNIST multi-instance bags, please use MNIST_bags.ipynb for training, testing and visulization.
+#### For MNIST, FashionMNIST, KuzushijiMNIST multi-instance datasets results, please use MNIST_bags.ipynb for training, testing and visulization.

 #### For Out-of-Distribution (OOD) generalization results, please use ColorMNIST_OOD.ipynb for training, testing and visulization.